 Go on a journey into outer space and satisfy your curiosity about science, technology and astronomy.
 Follow two neighbourhood kids, Sean and Sydney, as they both befriend the new kid on their street, Jet Propulsion, whose family members happen to be aliens from the planet Bortron 7!
 Together, they explore the solar system and the effects it has on the science of our planet, while learning about friendship and teamwork along the way.

-*7pm show plays Thu only.
 Distributed by PBS, produced by Wind Dancer Films and created by Craig Bartlett.

 Space Suite II

+*5:30pm show plays Sat/Sun/Hol only.
 Produced by Two Story Productions.